pbright/django-dps/README.md

   default parameters, provide credit-card details directly, specify a refund rather than purchase – anything DPS supports.

-To put an accessor/relationship on your own model to it's transactions, just use GenericRelation:
+To put an accessor/relationship on your own model to its transactions, just use GenericRelation:

     class MyModel(models.Model):